ana-pandrea/Cross-CulturalMER/README.md

 as it only loads data from the .csv files.

 For more details, see Cross_CulturalMER.pdf, the associated paper for this project.
 This paper is made on the original template of the ISMIR conference, but was NOT submitted or accepted to this event, it is just for informative purposes here.

+Some parts of the code in this project were adapted from https://github.com/MTG/MIRCourse/blob/master/notebooks/Lecture1_IntroWithACaseStudy.ipynb.